Treatment for Failure to Launch in Teens and Young Adults in Los Angeles, California

 Individual Therapy

-Every week your teen will meet one-on-one with your therapist to establish trust, discuss your symptoms, the root cause of your condition, and your specific triggers.
+Every week, your teen will meet with their therapist to discuss their symptoms and feelings, the root cause of their condition and specific triggers.

 Case Management